rancher/rke2/developer-docs/upgrading_kubernetes.md

 * Click "Releases"
 * Click "Draft a new release"
 * Enter the new release version (the RKE2 Kubernetes version), appended with `-buildYYYYMMdd`, into the "Tag version" box.  **NOTE** The build system is in UTC.
+The command `date +"-build%Y%m%d"` can be used to get the correct format.
-    When converting the RKE2 version to the Kubernetes version, use dash instead of plus, and do not include any alpha/beta/rc components.
+* When converting the RKE2 version to the Kubernetes version, use dash instead of plus, and do not include any alpha/beta/rc components.
 For example, if preparing for RKE2 `v1.21.4+rke2r2` before 5 PM Pacific on Friday, August 27th 2021 you would tag `v1.21.4-rke2r2-build20210829`
 * Click the "Publish release" button.

 This will take a few minutes for CI to run but upon completion, a new image will be available in [Dockerhub](https://hub.docker.com/r/rancher/hardened-kubernetes).